tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddANewEnvironment/AddARandomTraffic/AddARandomTraffic/index.md

 ## Vehicles configuration

-The last thing to configure is the behavior of NPC Vehicles.
+The last thing to configure is the behavior of NPCVehicles.
 You can specify acceleration rate  of vehicles and three values of deceleration.

 ![Vehicle configuration picture](vehicle_configuration.png)